addzey/addzey.dev/content/rhcsa.md

 +++

 # Introduction
- I'll be updating this as I go through practice tasks before my RHCSA exam!
+ I'll be updating this as I go through practice tasks before taking the RHCSA exam!
  Update: Exam is booked in for 05/09/23

 ## Understand and use essential tools

 ### Access a shell prompt and issue commands with correct syntax
-This is a pretty general "ability to use shell prompt and issue commands" I would say it's covered throughout the course so I wont add any explanations or examples here
+I would say this objective is well covered throughout, so I wont add any explanations or examples here

 ### Use input-output redirection (>, >>, |, 2>, etc.)
 STDIN (user) **->** CMD **->** STDOUT (console/screen)